suletom/Remote/README.md

 # What the hack is this?
 This simple app sits on the tray and can be toggled to fullscreen.
-The UI (which is just a bunch of remote control buttons with keyboard shortcuts) is dinamically configurable from settings.
+The UI (which is just a bunch of remote control buttons with keyboard shortcuts) is dynamically configurable from settings.
 The goal of the app is to connect and send simple commands to serial port by the buttons.

 # Motivation
 This stuff meant to be the controller of a poor mans HDMI-CEC adapter.
 The idea is simple: This is a way of controlling a TV with IR from a low cost HTPC with a cheap microcontroller equipped with serial connection (like an arduino nano).

 ## 1. My original problem was, i realized that most of smart TV-s are not supported very well by manufacturers:
-- no updates after 2-3 years (the internet moves on and the user expreicence becomes slower and slower)
+- no updates after 2-3 years (the internet moves on and the user experience becomes slower and slower)
 - no usable browser
 - barely working integrated streaming service apps with bunch of ads and bloatware (not child friendly)
 - programming API-s difficult to use